This simple powerful test will give you precise insight into exactly how your hormones are functioning.

 Hormones are your body’s messengers.
 If they’re out of sync – too high, too low, or fluctuating unpredictably – this can present with various symptoms.
 You might notice energy dips, disrupted sleep, mood changes, irregular periods, hot flushes, or difficulty losing weight.

-Functional medicine looks at why these changes are happening rather than simply treating the symptoms.
-One useful tool some practitioners use is the Urine Hormone Panel.
+At Amchara, we look at why these changes are happening rather than simply treating the symptoms.
+Our favourite test we use on retreat is the urine hormone panel.
 It offers a detailed view of hormone activity over time, showing both the amount of hormones your body makes, as well as how efficiently your body is processing them, and breaking them down.
-This means

 We always take an evidence-based approach, and aim to provide you with actionable tips and useful knowledge to help you on your journey to optimal health.

-Let’s take a look at what it measures, how it works, and how it can support a more personalised, holistic approach to, and understanding of, your overall health.
+Let’s take a look at what the urine hormone panel measures, how it works, and how it can support a more personalised, holistic approach to, and understanding of, your overall health.

 What is the urine hormone panel?